 Make absolutely sure that where the mains cable leaves the router table, it is properly secured to avoid live mains ever being exposed should the cable become snagged or similar.
 You can see below how I achieved that using a couple of small 15mm pipe cuttings and some plywood.
 Using a similar approach, I also added a cable tidy for when it’s not in use.

 It is also very important that a minimum of 13A mains cable is used, some power tools will draw in excess of 2500 watts and that is over 10A of current!

 I created both a track for the fence and a guide for jigs to run in.
-They can both be seen in the photo below.
+They can both be seen in the photo just above.

 For the guide, I routed a 12mm wide x 8mm deep groove into the top of the table, this will allow jigs to operate easily on the table.
 This was achieved using a router with the inbuilt fence - I just took out about 2-3mm each pass.

 For the track, I found that T track and bolts can be sourced from Axminster tools in the UK.
 I used this to provide a track for the fence and also as a second guide for jigs.
 I’m sure the amazon ones in the video would also work absolutely fine, but I also wanted to install a feather guard onto the fence, and Axminster had a good range of those too.

 After quite some delay, the fence has finally been added, the fence is of my own design, and as such I show it at various points of construction; this is so you can see how I assembled it.
 Both the fence and bottom guide are made from 12mm ply and the mitre triangles from 24mm ply (as that’s what I had readily available).